Aquatic Nuisance Species

 - All water must be drained from boats and other watercraft, including bilges, livewells, baitwells and motors before leaving a water body.

-- Anglers may not transport live bait in water away from the Red River (Class I ANS infested water, currently Lake LaMoure, Cottonwood Creek downstream from Lake LaMoure, the James River in Dickey County, Lake Ashtabula, the Sheyenne River from Lake Ashtabula downstream to the Red River and the Red River.
+- Anglers may not transport live bait in water away from any Class I ANS infested water, currently Lake LaMoure, Cottonwood Creek downstream from Lake LaMoure, the James River in Dickey County, Lake Ashtabula, the Sheyenne River from Lake Ashtabula downstream to the Red River and the Red River.
 All water must be drained from bait buckets as anglers leave the shore, or remove their boat from the water.
 Anglers must properly dispose of unused bait away from the river, as dumping bait in the water or on shore is illegal.
 In all other waters not infested with Class I ANS species, anglers can transport live bait in water in containers of five (5) gallons or less in volume.

 Additional Boat Cleaning Recommendations